 According to The Christian Post, there were approximately 300,000 Christian churches and 228.1 million Christians (including non-actives) in the United States as of 2017.

 This number does not include many other faith communities who also engage in missions and philanthropy.

-Despite those staggering numbers, churches, and nonprofits who depend on those congregations to support vital ministries are still struggling to get members to open their wallets or increase their current level of giving.
+Despite those staggering numbers, churches and nonprofits who depend on those congregations to support vital ministries are still struggling to get members to open their wallets or increase their giving within the church.